27 Places to See in Rome: A Local’s Guide to Rome in 2026

 17. Piazza Venezia e l’Altare della Patria:

-Opening Times: 9.30 am to 7.30 pm for Altare della Patria and the cripta del milite ignoto.
-Till 3 pm the Flags Museum.
+Opening Times: 9.30 am to 7.30 pm for Altare della Patria and the Cripta del Milite Ignoto.
+Till 3 pm, the Flags Museum.
 Price: free.
-If you want to go to the top of the palace to enjoy the view, the ticket costs 2 euros for 18-25 yrs old and 10 euros for +25 yrs old.
+If you want to go to the top of the palace to enjoy the view, the ticket costs 2 euros for 18-25-year-olds and 10 euros for 26-year-olds and older.

 18. Piazza Navona e la Fontana del Bernini:

-The most majestic buildings in this square are Sant’Agnese in Agone Church, Stadium of Domitian, and Palazzo Pamphilj.
-The most beautiful parts of Piazza Navona are its three fountains, designed during the papacy of Gregory XIII:
+The most majestic buildings in this square are the Sant’Agnese in Agone Church, the Stadium of Domitian, and Palazzo Pamphilj.
+However, the most beautiful parts of Piazza Navona are its three fountains, designed during the papacy of Gregory XIII:

 19. Mercato Campo De Fiori: